Rg3556/shopping-cart/README.md

 From within the virtual environment, install the pytest package:

-# NOTE: we won't need pytest until/unless addressing the optional "Automated Testing" challenge,
-# so you can feel free to skip this now and return later...
+## NOTE: we won't need pytest until/unless addressing the optional "Automated Testing" challenge,so you can feel free to skip this now and return later...

     ```sh
     pip install pytest
     ```

-## USAGE ##
+# USAGE #

 Run the shopping cart scripts, respectively: